AdguardTeam/KnowledgeBase/docs/miscellaneous/guides/install-certificate.md

 5. Follow this link using any browser: [http://local.adguard.org/cert](http://local.adguard.org/cert)

-6. Click on the **Download** button.
+6. Click the **Download** button.

 7. Once the certificate is downloaded, you need to install it.
-Tap on the downloaded certificate to open the file, if it didn't open automatically.
+Tap the downloaded certificate to open the file, if it didn't open automatically.

 8. On some phones, you might be asked to enter your device password.
 Do that, then press **OK**.
 The certificate is now installed.

 ### iOS {#ios}